jakeday4/FB-Coach-Data/README.md

   given program and the range of seasons they occupied specific positions in that program.
-In the papers I published, I ended up creating a “hierarchical” position indicator, essentially taking their most central and/or hierarchical position at each school.
+In the papers I published, I ended up creating a “hierarchical” position indicator, essentially taking their most central and/or hierarchical position at each program/team.
 But some coaches held multiple positions during the same season.
 For example, some head coaches also serve as offensive or defensive coordinators.
 Some offensive coordinators often serve as quarterbacks coaches during a season.
 These “extra” positions are often more administrative roles or title bumps (e.g., “Recruiting Coordinator”, “Associate Head Coach”).
 In looking back at the published articles, I don’t think I was clear about this detail of my measurement.
 Perhaps these multi-position variables can be used for sensitivity checks or analyzed on their own.
 My sense is that certain administrative or support positions (e.g., “analyst”, “quality control”, etc.) have increased in recent years and perhaps these data capture the beginning